 The first column of Table 2 below reports the Altham statistic for the Norwegian samples, along with the US and UK estimates from Long & Ferrie (2013).
-All statistics are significantly different from zero at the 1% level using the $\chi^2$ test proposed by Altham & Ferrie (2007).
-The Altham statistic d for the 1865-1900 father-son pair in Norway was 24.2.
-This is comparable to the 1851-1881 statistic for UK (at 22.7), and much higher (indicating lower intergenerational mobility) than nineteenth-century United States which has d = 11.9 (for 1850-1880) and d = 14.6 (1880-1900).
+All statistics are significantly different from zero at the 1% level using the χ^2 test proposed by Altham & Ferrie (2007).
+The Altham statistic d for the 1865-1900 father-son pair in Norway was 24.1.
+This is comparable to the 1851-1881 statistic for the UK (at 22.7), and much higher (indicating lower intergenerational mobility) than nineteenth-century United States, which has d = 11.9 (for 1850-1880) and d = 14.6 (1880-1900).
 Mobility in Norway increased over time, with the Altham statistic down to 20.3 for the 1910-1960 period.
-However, for the 1960-1980 father-son pair, the statistic was up to 22.3, to fall again to 19.2 in 1980-2011.
+However, for the 1960-1980 father-son pair, the statistic increased to 22.3, before falling again to 19.2 in 1980-2011.
 There was a strong increase in the US Altham statistic from the nineteenth to the twentieth century, with the 1950s-1970s statistic at 20.8.
-For the UK, there was also a small increase.
+For the UK, there was also a small increase.20

 It follows from these numbers that there was an increase in intergenerational occupational mobility in Norway from the nineteenth to the twentieth century, compared to a strong decrease in the United States and a moderate decrease in the United Kingdom.
-However, as the Altham statistic d combines information on all odds ratios of a mobility matrix in a single number, it is hard to disentangle entirely what these changes reflect.
-Xie & Killewald (2013) and Hout & Guest (2013) challenge the use of the geometric mean directly, that is, dividing the Altham statistics reported here by 12, this paper uses the original scaling to ease the comparisons to previous studies. $^{15}$ Alternatively, one can compare two matrices P and Q directly by calculating (as in Long and Ferrie)
+However, as the Altham statistic d combines information on all odds ratios of a mobility matrix in a single number, it is hard to fully disentangle what these changes reflect.
+Xie & Killewald (2013) and Hout & Guest (2013) challenge the use of this metric, arguing that low mobility among farmers is given undue weight in the estimation of social mobility.
+For the Norwegian data, this would mean that the high persistence among farmers is taken to contribute to low social mobility today, even though the economic role of farmers has greatly diminished.